Collars

 Visit Website

-The fences work without a monthly subscription, but you must have SpotOn’s AT&T or Verizon cellular coverage service to get alerts that your pup has left the boundary and to be able to track in real-time your dog’s whereabouts on your smartphone.
+The fences work without a monthly subscription.
+But you must have SpotOn’s AT&T or Verizon cellular coverage service to get alerts that your pup has left the boundary and track your dog’s whereabouts on your smartphone.
+SpotOn offers a 90-day money-back guarantee and a one-year warranty.

 Our Personal Experience With SpotOn GPS Fence